Consumer Cellular vs. T-Mobile

 Key Findings

-- Both Consumer Cellular and T-Mobile offer discounted senior plans with unlimited talk, text, and data.
-However, Consumer Cellular’s plan is only available to AARP members.
+- Consumer Cellular and T-Mobile both offer discounted senior plans with unlimited talk, text, and data.
+However, Consumer Cellular’s plan discount is only available to AARP members.

-- T-Mobile operates its own cellular network — unlike Consumer Cellular, which leases T-Mobile’s — meaning it will consistently offer faster data speeds.
+- T-Mobile operates their own cellular network — unlike Consumer Cellular, which leases T-Mobile’s — which means consistently faster data speeds.

 - For users who don’t need unlimited data, Consumer Cellular offers more affordable plans from $20 per month.